 Learn, learn, learn: While you begin growing your garden, try to gather as much information as you can around how to grow the plants and how to take care of them.
 All plants have different needs and hence, all will need to also be catered to differently.

-Final Thoughts: How To Get Rid Of Bugs In My Terrace Garden?
+How to Get Rid Of Bugs in My Terrace Garden?

 Speaking of a balcony or terrace garden in a tropical city like Bengaluru, one cannot avoid or ignore that the garden will inevitably attract a lot of bugs and insects, potentially harmful to the growth of the plants.
 Birds like pigeons are also very common to visit houses in Bengaluru and to cause disruption.
 While insects, bugs, pests, and birds cannot be blamed, a few steps can be taken to keep them at bay-